Arthroscopic knee surgery can be used to treat a number of conditions, including:

 Schedule a Knee Arthroscopy

 To learn more about knee arthroscopy, schedule a consultation at Gotham City Orthopedics.
-We have five offices throughout New York City and New Jersey and we're open 24 hours a day, 7 days a week.
+Our office in New York City is open 24 hours a day, 7 days a week.
 During your appointment, your physician will perform a number of exams to determine if arthroscopic knee surgery is suitable for you.
 As a leading sports medicine practice, our surgeons are focused on providing the most effective treatment while retaining minimally invasive techniques.
 Contact us today to learn more about how we can help.